-- Enforcing DART's Acquisition Regulations, which specify the steps required to obtain goods and services in a safe and responsible manner. - Adhering to environmental compliance requirements relating to hazardous substance acquisition, handling, labeling, storage, disposal and record keeping.
+• Enforcing DART's Acquisition Regulations, which specify the steps required to obtain goods and services in a safe and responsible manner.

+- Adhering to environmental compliance requirements relating to hazardous substance acquisition, handling, labeling, storage, disposal and record keeping.
 All chemicals and hazardous materials on DART property should have a current Safety Data Sheet (SDS) and be approved by Safety. - Collaborating with applicable officials to ensure contractors meet contractual obligations and follow established procedures related to the safety of DART employees, property and the public. - Ensuring that any procurement requests for equipment or materials for use on DART property are reviewed and approved by DART's Operations Safety prior to purchase.
-If Operations Safety doesn't approve the request, for safety reasons, then it will require the Procurement Team to re-evaluate and look for other product/service that meet or exceed DART's requirement and minimize the potential hazards.
+If Operations Safety fails to approve procedures /services/ products due to hazardous conditions, then it will require the Procurement Team to re-evaluate and seek other products/services.
+Procurement procedures ensure that the agency meet or exceed the requirements and minimize the potential hazards.

 DART Procurement works to ensure that equipment and materials are safe for use by employees and patrons.
-Prior to purchase, DART must have assurance that the equipment or materials is compliant with applicable codes and standards and do not create catastrophic or critical hazards that could be detrimental to DART operations.
+Prior to purchase, DART must have assurance that the equipment or materials are compliant with applicable codes and standards and do not create catastrophic or critical hazards that could be detrimental to DART operations.